Apozzi/Harima/README.md

-# hs-arima
+# Harima

-`hs-arima` is a Haskell library designed for time series analysis and forecasting using the ARIMA (AutoRegressive Integrated Moving Average) model for Haskell.
+`Harima` is a Haskell library designed for time series analysis and forecasting using the ARIMA (AutoRegressive Integrated Moving Average) model for Haskell.

 ## Features